 When going through the library, the first two modules are apt_pkg and apt_inst.
 These modules are more or less straight bindings to the apt-pkg and apt-inst libraries and the base for the rest of python-apt.

 Going forward, the apt package appears.
 This package is using apt_pkg and apt_inst to provide easy to use ways to manipulate the cache, fetch packages, or install new packages.
-It also provides useful progress classes, for text and GTK+ interfaces.
+It also provides useful progress classes, currently only for text interfaces.
 The last package is aptsources.
 The aptsources package provides classes and functions to read files like /etc/apt/sources.list and to modify them.